ASP.NET Core

 • IgnoreCookieNames (ignores values from HttpRequest.Cookies)

-Or specify them in code with the following multi-parameter method:
+Or specify them in code:

 Setting any of these options to true will cause Raygun4Net to ignore all values in that category.
 Also, by placing before, after, or at both ends of a name, Raygun4Net will use that as an ends-with, starts-with or contains condition respectively when determining what to ignore.

 User information enables the Raygun dashboard to track unique users impacted by each error or crash.
 While you can input any useful data, remember to respect your company's privacy policies.
-At minimum, input a unique GUID for user impact visibility per error.
+At a minimum, input a unique GUID for user impact visibility per error.
 A database ID, if available, could help in resolving issues.
 Providing names and contact details allows for direct communication about issue resolution.

 If you want to provide your own implementation of the IRaygunUserProvider you can do so by creating a class that implements the interface and then adding it to the services during configuration using services.AddRaygunUserProvider<MyCustomUserProvider>().